The Center for Transformational Psychotherapy

 Because of the complexity of scheduling long sessions, we ask that you give at least 48 hours notice for a cancellation.
 Otherwise, charges will apply.
 Thanks for understanding.

-Ketamine is now an increasingly clinically applied “off-label” treatment for various chronic “treatment-resistant” mental conditions.
-Ketamine is a Schedule III medication that has long been used safely as an anesthetic and analgesic agent and now, often effectively for treatment of depression, alcoholism, substance dependencies, PTSD and other psychiatric diagnoses.
+Ketamine is now an “off-label” treatment for various chronic “treatment-resistant” mental conditions.
+Ketamine is a Schedule III medication that has long been used safely as an anesthetic and analgesic agent and now, often effectively for treatment of depression, alcoholism, substance dependencies, PTSD and other psychiatric diagnoses as well as for existential, psychological and spiritual crises and growth.

 Ketamine is classified as a dissociative anesthetic, dissociation meaning a sense of disconnection from one’s ordinary reality and usual self.
 At the dosage level administered to you, you will most likely experience mild anesthetic, anxiolytic, antidepressant and, potentially, psychedelic effects.
-More recent work has demonstrated the possibility of an anti-depressant response to low dosages of ketamine–administered intravenously, intra-nasally and sublingually (orally)–that produce minimal psychedelic effects;. this anti-depressant effect tending to be more sustained with repeated use—in other words, a cumulative effect.
-It is our view that psychedelic, ‘dissociative’ experiences may well be instrumental in providing a more robust effect.
+While more recent work has demonstrated the possibility of an anti-depressant response to low dosages of ketamine administered intravenously, intra-nasally and sublingually (orally) that produce minimal psychedelic effects, this effect tending to be more sustained with repeated use—in other words, a cumulative effect–it is our view that psychedelic, ‘dissociative’ experiences may well be instrumental in providing a more robust effect.
 This may well include a positive change in outlook and character that we term a ‘transformative’ response.
-We may employ both methods together as will be described herein.
+We employ both sublingual and IM –sublingual and IM—generally beginning with the sublingual–as will be described herein.

-Essential to both methods is a time-out of usual experience, this period being of varying duration, usually 30 minutes to 2 hours, that tends to be dose and method of administration related.
+Essential to both methods are time-outs from usual experience, this period being of varying duration, usually 30 minutes to 2 hours, that tends to be dose and method of administration related.
 Relaxation from ordinary concerns and usual mind, while maintaining conscious awareness of the flow of mind under the influence of ketamine is characteristic.
 This tends to lead to a disruption of negative feelings and obsessional preoccupations.
 It is our view that this relief and the exploration and experience of other possible states of consciousness are singularly impactful.
-As therapists we act as guides to the experience and process the experience and its impacts with our patients before and after the sessions.
+As therapists, we act as guides to the experience and process the experience and its impacts with our patients before and after the sessions.

 Why Ketamine Assisted Psychotherapy?